KHSDTC/Hackathon_Autumn2020_Challenge/README.md

-# Hackathon Spring 2020 Challenge
+# Hackathon Autumn 2020 Challenge

-This repository hosts the notebooks for the Hackathon Spring 2020 Challenge event.
+This repository hosts the notebooks for the Hackathon Autumn 2020 Challenge event.

 ## Run on Google Colab